RX-M/web-public/self-study/cka-mod-2/cka-mod-2-content.md

 <!-- CKA Self-Study Mod 2 -->

-# Understand deployments and how to perform rolling update and rollbacks
+# Understand application deployments and how to perform rolling updates and rollbacks

 ## Deployments